 Regional Transport Committee (RTC): a standing committee of Greater Wellington Regional Council established under section 105 of the Land Transport Management Act 2003.
-The committee is responsible for the preparation of the Regional Land Transport Strategy a statutory document that must contribute to an overall aim of achieving an integrated, safe, responsive and sustainable land transport system.
-It sets the high level framework for regional transport policy and investment priorities over the next 30 years annual report produced by Greater Wellington to monitor progress towards achieving the objectives set out in the RLTS
+The committee is responsible for the preparation of the Regional Land Transport Strategy

+Regional Land Transport Strategy (RLTS): a statutory document that must contribute to an overall aim of achieving an integrated, safe, responsive and sustainable land transport system.
+It sets the high level framework for regional transport policy and investment priorities over the next 30 years

+Regional Land Transport Strategy Annual Monitoring Report (RLTS AMR): the annual report produced by Greater Wellington to monitor progress towards achieving the objectives set out in the RLTS